NateEag/how-i-code/content/data-preservation.rst

 On retrieving a new dataset, you could generate a cryptographic signature, which you could use to check whether it has changed the next time you retrieve it.
-However, such a signature is useless on first viewing the archived data.
-A signature and public key stored with the dataset can be trivially forged, but a signature and public key stored elsewhere will not be available for the user to verify.
+However, such a signature is useless to a first-time viewer.
+A signature and public key stored with the data are easily replaced by an adversary, while a signature and public key stored elsewhere are irrelevant to the viewer.

 Digital secondary storage is not vulnerable solely to computational mutation.
 The most common storage media can fail in a `handful of years`_, or `just a few